hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/learning_notes.md

   * Multiple convolution layers stacked against each other, generated better features from the original images
 ### Deep Learning Platform
 * Tensorflow (Google), PyTorch (Facebook), MXNet (Amazon)
-* TensorFlow and MXnet tend toward a symbolic programming style, while Torch has a more imperative flavor.
+* TensorFlow and MXnet are symbolic programming style, while Torch has a more imperative flavor.
   * In a symbolic style of programming, you declare all the relationships up front without having them computed at the time of declaration.
     * Symbolic programming tends to be more efficient because you leave room for the framework to optimize computations rather than perform them right away.
   * In an imperative style of programming, the computation takes place when it is coded, line by line, without waiting to account for what will come later.